An arcane and adventurous indie rock band that mixes classic songwriting with popsike, garage prog and powerpop

 Things reverted back in 2015 when the group convened with Pure Gold, an inspired collection of obscure covers and a few originals.
 A tour quickly followed and Daytrotter recording session which gave a glimpse into the sound and material for the next record.
 Released in late 2016, Glazer/Hazerr is described as a “love letter to classic rock ‘n’ roll based pop” by UK’s Shindig Magazine.
 A low-key release, Tekstet (Subtitled) along with a free 40-track covers album, Original Copies, quickly followed in 2017 leading up to 2018’s No Sleep.

-The ninth album arguably takes the band back to the beginning, crafting straightforward pop/rock songs with effective arrangements and quirky lyrics with strong melodies.
-The main trio of Roger, Michelle & Giuseppe will be spending the next few months supporting its release.
+The ninth album, No Sleep, arguably takes the band back to the beginning, crafting straightforward pop/rock songs with effective arrangements and quirky lyrics with strong melodies.
+The main trio of Roger, Michelle & Giuseppe worked collectively on it.